Creighton vs. Nebraska: Odds, spread, over/under - December 3

 Creighton vs. Nebraska Betting Trends

-- Creighton has won five games against the spread this season, while failing to cover twice.
+- Creighton has covered five times in seven chances against the spread this season.

-- In the Bluejays' seven games this season, the combined scoring has gone over the point total four times.
+- The Bluejays and their opponents have combined to hit the over four out of seven times this season.

-- Nebraska has put together a 5-1-0 ATS record so far this year.
+- Nebraska has compiled a 5-1-0 ATS record so far this year.

-- Cornhuskers games have gone over the point total four out of six times this season.

 Creighton Futures Odds